drghirlanda/alex/README.md

 data.
 A Manual.md file is provided with the distribution.

 Alex is written using PEBL (Psychology Experiment Building Language), which you can find at http://pebl.sourceforge.net.
+We are indepted to Shane Muller, PEBL's creator and maintainer, for making alex possible.

 Alex is tested only on Linux.
 While PEBL works on Windows an OS X, I have not tested alex on these systems.